vehiculum-berlin/forget_that/README.md

 # ForgetThat

-ForgetThat is a tool replace critical old user data in your rails application.
+ForgetThat is a tool to take care of critical data in your database.
+It replaces the critical pieces of data with anonymized data, according to pre-set per-application policy.

+## Important notice

+When misconfigured and/or misused this gem can effectively wipe important data from the database.
+Be responsible and test before running on production data.

 ## Installation